-This new membership service will provide each Broker/Manager a rapid response to routine questions on issues of the agency, antitrust, license law disclosure, contract law and other real estate issues in the operation of a real estate firm.
-Local Board Executive Officers may also access the Legal Hotline.
+This membership service provides each Broker/Manager a rapid response to routine questions on issues of agency, antitrust, license law disclosure, contract law and other real estate issues in the operation of a real estate firm.
+Local board/association executive officers also may access the Legal Hotline.

-The Hotline is not your lawyer, it is a source of legal information for you.
+The Legal Hotline is not your lawyer.
+It is a source of legal information for you.
 It is for you, not to pass along to clients and customers.
 No attorney/client relationship is established between you and the law firm retained to respond to your questions.
 Therefore, there is no right to confidentiality, and a record of your question and its response may be maintained at the office of the North Dakota Association of REALTORS®.
-We want a stronger, more expert profession; the Hotline is part of the NDAR effort to achieve it.
+We want a stronger, more expert profession.
+The Legal Hotline is part of the NDAR’s effort to achieve it.

 Frequently Asked Questions

 by categories (Property Law, Agency Law, Contract Law)

 Shoreland Rights: What are the rights of an adjoining landowner to the shoreline of a river.

 Response: Under North Dakota law, a landowner, who adjoins a navigable river, has rights (not absolute ownership) to the river’s low watermark, and has absolute ownership rights from the river’s high watermark and onto the adjoining land.
 Likewise, the state has absolute ownership rights from the low watermark and below (basically, the riverbed), but also has rights, held on behalf of the public, to the area between the low watermark and the high watermark.
 Basically, this shore area, between the low watermark and the high watermark, is a joint use area.
 The adjoining landowner can use the land for access to the water, for docking to the water, and the like, the public also has the right to use this shore area for navigation, boating, and the like.

 Mineral Reservation: If a warranty deed does not contain a specific reservation of mineral rights, what happens?